Sterilising technicians clean, sterilise and package surgical instruments and other hospital equipment, soft goods and linen in a sterilisation unit.

 Chances of securing a job as a sterilising technician are best if you approach employers directly.

 According to the Census, the number of sterilising technicians grew from 552 in 2013 to 696 in 2018.

 Sterilising technicians usually work in the health sector

-Sterilising technicians usually work for district health boards, private hospitals and clinics.
+Sterilising technicians usually work for Te Whatu Ora Health NZ, private hospitals and clinics.
 A few work in other areas such as tattoo parlours, beauty therapy, the military and education providers such as the University of Otago.

 - New Zealand Sterile Services Association website, accessed September 2020, (www.nzssa.org).

 - Green, K, central sterilising unit manager, Northland District Health Board, careers.govt.nz interview, 23 November 2020.

 - The Open Polytechnic of New Zealand website, accessed November 2020, (www.openpolytechnic.ac.nz).